Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge

 \section{Abstract}

 { Gravitational wave (GW) spectral sirens offer a promising method for measuring cosmological parameters using GW data only --- without relying on external redshift information such as electromagnetic counterparts or galaxy catalogs --- by exploiting distributional features in the population of GW sources.
-The advent of third-generation detectors like the Einstein Telescope (ET) will provide catalogs three orders of magnitudes larger than current ones, raising questions about the scalability and robustness of existing inference pipelines.
-We present a blinded mock data challenge that tests three public pipelines with distinct numerical implementations, namely, \icaro, \chimera, and \pymcpop, on simulated ET observations containing the best $\mathcal{O}(10^4)$ binary black hole mergers that can be observed in 1 year.
-We assess their computational performance, validate their agreement in a blinded setting, and forecast cosmological constraints.
+The advent of third-generation detectors such as the Einstein Telescope (ET) will provide catalogs three orders of magnitude larger than current ones, raising questions about the scalability and robustness of existing inference pipelines.
+We present a blinded mock data challenge that tests three public pipelines with distinct numerical implementations, namely \icaro, \chimera, and \pymcpop, on simulated ET observations containing the best $\mathcal{O}(10^4)$ binary black hole mergers that can be observed in 1 year.
+We assessed their computational performance, validated their agreement in a blinded setting, and forecast cosmological constraints.
 We find that, thanks to GPU acceleration, these pipelines can process the events expected from ET within a manageable timeframe.
 All pipelines recover consistent cosmological and population parameters.
-Assuming a flat $\Lambda$CDM model, we measure $H(z)$ at $z\sim1.5$ with 2.4\% precision, and achieve a mean precision on $H(z)$ of 2.8\% across $0.7<z< 1.8$ with a catalog of $\sim 12,000$ high-S/N events.
+Assuming a flat Lambda cold dark matter ($\Lambda$CDM) model, we measure $H(z)$ at $z\sim1.5$ with 2.4\% precision, and achieve a mean precision on $H(z)$ of 2.8\% across $0.7<z< 1.8$ with a catalog of $\sim 12,000$ high S/N events.
 This corresponds to joint constraints of $\sim 10\%$ on $H_0$ and $\sim 26\%$ on $\Omega_{\mathrm{m},0}$.
-We also identify the events that contribute mostly to constraining cosmological parameters, showing that low-distance sources near population features drive the constraining power on all cosmological parameters, while higher-distance events primarily constrain $\Omega_{\rm m,0}$.
+We also identified the events that contribute mostly to constraining cosmological parameters, and show that low-distance sources near population features drive the constraining power on all cosmological parameters, while higher-distance events primarily constrain $\Omega_{\rm m,0}$.
 Our results establish a validated, performance-tested framework for spectral siren cosmology in the era of third-generation GW observatories. }